mpv-player/mpv/DOCS/man/options.rst

     Since mpv 0.18.1, this always controls the internal mixer (aka "softvol").

 ``--balance=<value>``
     How much left/right channels contribute to the audio.
+(The implementation of this feature is rather odd.
+It doesn't change the volumes of each channel, but instead sets up a pan matrix to mix the left and right channels.)

     Deprecated.